d3b4g/leonids/_posts/ropmev2.md

 ![source-01](/img/ropv2-4.PNG){: .align-left}

-To calculate the offset copy and past the value is RSP to Metasploit pattern_offset tool.
+To calculate the offset copy and past the value is RIP to Metasploit pattern_offset tool.

 ![source-01](/img/ropv2-6.PNG){: .align-left}